Research and Laboratories

 Faculty-Student Research Collaborations

-Students conduct archaeological surveys and excavations in northern Maine, exploring sites related to the region’s initial settlement by Indigenous peoples 13,000 years ago.
-Excavated materials are cataloged and analyzed in the lab.
+Students conduct archaeological surveys and excavations at sites across New England, exploring sites related to the region’s initial settlement by Indigenous peoples 13,000 years ago.
+Excavated materials are cataloged and analyzed in the preservation lab.
 We partner with local Indigenous populations, landowners and science educators to make our work accessible to the community.

 Geophysical surveying program